 I did many of the really close-up images in this article that way.
 I light-painted during the exposure with a simple LED flashlight.

 The following images show a tabletop session with glycerin “dewdrops” hanging from a strand of sewing thread.
-I used a combination of a macro lens (a Tamron AF 90mm f/2.8 Di mounted on a Canon 6D camera), as well as a combination of extension tubes and a reversed old Vivitar 28-105mm zoom from my old Pentax ME Super film camera.
+I used a combination of a macro lens (a Canon 6D camera), as well as a combination of extension tubes and a reversed old Vivitar 28-105mm zoom from my old Pentax ME Super film camera. mounted on a

 Some of the images used a combination of those devices stacked together in a quest to see just how close I could get.